rnd7/awsm/README.md

 ## Motivation

-Curiosity and the joy in developing software that serves as a tool for creative expression.
-When I read about the AudioWorklet replacing the ScriptProcessorNode I was excited to try out this technology.
+It was curiosity and the joy in developing software that serves as a tool for creative expression.
+When I read about the AudioWorklet replacing the ScriptProcessorNode I was excited to try out this new technology.
 It overcomes the perfomance limitations of the previous approach, perhaps finally sophisticated real-time audio in the browser.
 I wanted to give it a try.
 It seemed to be the time for what is now the third revision of a synthesizer, where you can edit the waveform similar to a curve in a vector graphics program.

 ## Technology